galvez/neon-sha256/README.md

 suspicion is that there's a cost to FFI, but my Rust code can probably use some attention.
 PRs are very much welcome.

+Rust, as expected, did outperform the highly optimized JavaScript of `crypto-js` by nearly 200%, while using roughly 1/3 of the memory.
+For server-side code, using Rust modules in JavaScript is likely to yield substantial savings.

 ## Running the benchmark

 - `yarn global add neon-cli` (if you haven't already)